 The email address for the Attendance Team is: firstname.lastname@example.org

 Since 2015 the government has reduced the persistent absence threshold from 15 per cent to 10 per cent.
 Therefore, a student is considered to have persistent absence if their attendance falls below 90%.
 This means that school will be closely monitoring students who are not achieving an overall attendance of 90%.

 Holiday in term time

 From September 2013 legislation has changed so that no absence for holidays will be authorised.
 Exceptional circumstances can always arise and such situations will be taken into consideration if a letter outlining such a request is submitted to our Headteacher.
 If you decide to take your child out of school, this will be recorded as unauthorised absence.
-This may result in you being issued with a penalty notice fine from the local authority of £60 per child (per parent/carer) if paid within 21 days, which goes up to £120 if payment is made between 22 and 28 days.
-Prosecution will be enforced if no payment within 28 days.
+This may result in you being issued with a penalty notice fine from the Local Authority of £60 per child (per parent/carer) if paid within 21 days, which increases to £120 if payment is made between 22 and 28 days.
+Prosecution will be enforced if no payment is received within 28 days.

 |Students Attendance % in a school year||% chance of achieving 5 9-4||Number of days off|